Abbott Laboratories (NYSE:ABT) Issues FY 2021 Earnings Guidance

-Abbott Laboratories (NYSE:ABT) last released its earnings results on Tuesday, October 19th.
-The healthcare product maker reported $1.40 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.94 by $0.46.
-The company had revenue of $10.93 billion during the quarter, compared to analysts’ expectations of $9.56 billion.
-Abbott Laboratories had a return on equity of 26.75% and a net margin of 15.85%.
-The business’s revenue was up 23.4% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.98 EPS.
-Sell-side analysts anticipate that Abbott Laboratories will post 4.42 EPS for the current fiscal year.
+Abbott Laboratories (NYSE:ABT) last announced its quarterly earnings results on Tuesday, October 19th.
+The healthcare product maker reported $1.40 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.94 by $0.46.
+Abbott Laboratories had a net margin of 15.85% and a return on equity of 26.75%.
+The firm had revenue of $10.93 billion during the quarter, compared to analysts’ expectations of $9.56 billion.
+During the same period in the prior year, the company posted $0.98 EPS.
+The company’s revenue was up 23.4% on a year-over-year basis.
+As a group, equities analysts forecast that Abbott Laboratories will post 4.42 EPS for the current year.

-Several brokerages recently weighed in on ABT.
-Cowen reaffirmed a buy rating and set a $140.00 target price on shares of Abbott Laboratories in a research note on Friday, October 8th.
-Redburn Partners began coverage on Abbott Laboratories in a research note on Thursday, October 14th.
-They issued a neutral rating and a $132.28 price objective on the stock.
-BTIG Research raised their target price on Abbott Laboratories from $126.00 to $136.00 and gave the company a buy rating in a report on Tuesday, August 31st.
-Citigroup lifted their price objective on Abbott Laboratories from $135.00 to $140.00 and gave the stock a buy rating in a report on Friday, October 1st.
-Finally, Credit Suisse Group lifted their price objective on Abbott Laboratories from $120.00 to $130.00 and gave the company an outperform rating in a research report on Friday, July 23rd.
-Four analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $133.25.
+Several research firms have recently weighed in on ABT.
+BTIG Research increased their price objective on shares of Abbott Laboratories from $126.00 to $136.00 and gave the stock a buy rating in a research report on Tuesday, August 31st.
+Citigroup increased their price objective on shares of Abbott Laboratories from $135.00 to $140.00 and gave the stock a buy rating in a research report on Friday, October 1st.
+Raymond James increased their target price on shares of Abbott Laboratories from $128.00 to $134.00 and gave the stock an outperform rating in a research note on Thursday, October 21st.
+Redburn Partners initiated coverage on shares of Abbott Laboratories in a research note on Thursday, October 14th.
+They set a neutral rating and a $132.28 target price on the stock.
+Finally, Wells Fargo & Company increased their target price on shares of Abbott Laboratories from $125.00 to $135.00 and gave the stock an overweight rating in a research note on Monday, July 12th.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat.com, Abbott Laboratories currently has a consensus rating of Buy and an average price target of $134.94.

-In other news, SVP Michael D. Dale sold 17,600 shares of the business’s stock in a transaction that occurred on Wednesday, July 28th.
-The stock was sold at an average price of $120.33, for a total value of $2,117,808.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, SVP Sammy Karam sold 8,000 shares of the business’s stock in a transaction on Tuesday, August 3rd.
-The shares were sold at an average price of $122.50, for a total transaction of $980,000.00.
+In related news, VP Philip P. Boudreau sold 8,000 shares of the firm’s stock in a transaction dated Monday, October 25th.
+The shares were sold at an average price of $126.49, for a total transaction of $1,011,920.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, EVP Andrew H. Lane sold 135,925 shares of the firm’s stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $125.47, for a total transaction of $17,054,509.75.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 222,883 shares of company stock valued at $27,964,400.
-1.50% of the stock is owned by corporate insiders.
+Insiders sold 213,283 shares of company stock worth $26,858,512 over the last ninety days.
+Insiders own 1.50% of the company’s stock.

-A hedge fund recently raised its stake in Abbott Laboratories stock.
-Camden National Bank increased its position in shares of Abbott Laboratories (NYSE:ABT) by 1.5% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 7,707 shares of the healthcare product maker’s stock after purchasing an additional 114 shares during the period.
+An institutional investor recently raised its position in Abbott Laboratories stock.
+Camden National Bank raised its holdings in Abbott Laboratories (NYSE:ABT) by 1.5% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 7,707 shares of the healthcare product maker’s stock after purchasing an additional 114 shares during the period.
 Camden National Bank’s holdings in Abbott Laboratories were worth $844,000 at the end of the most recent reporting period.
 Institutional investors own 72.05% of the company’s stock.

 Abbott Laboratories Company Profile